serge-svg/java-lambdas-and-streams/lambdas/lambdas6-predicates/README.md

-# java-lambdas6
+# Predicate

-Module - lambdas6:
--This module provides examples of how the functional interface Predicate can be used.
+* This module provides examples of how the functional interface Predicate can be used.